STC Orlan-10: War in Donbas

-2022 Invasion of Ukraine
+2022 invasion of Ukraine

 An upgraded strike version of the Orlan-10 able to carry four high-explosive fragmentation projectiles was reportedly used in the 2022 Russian invasion of Ukraine.
-According to the Ukrainian Military, at least 85 have been shot down in combat during the war, including by a UK-supplied Martlet missile.
+According to the Oryx website, at least 208 Orlan-10, 19 Orlan-20, and 16 Orlan-30 have been shot down as of February 12 2025, including by a UK-supplied Martlet missile.
 A version called Moskit is used for EW.

-By December 2022, Orlan-10 use had become rare over Ukraine.
-While in the early months of the war the Russians would have two flying at once, one for reconnaissance and one to correct artillery strikes, in the summer only one would be used, and by the end of the year it was likely Russia was running out of the type.
-Colonel Yurii Solovey, head of air defense for the Ukrainian ground forces, said his unit has destroyed more than 580 Orlan-10s since the invasion began.
-The lack of drones affected Russian forces' ability to recon for artillery and counterbattery fire.
+In December 2022, Colonel Yurii Solovey, head of air defense for the Ukrainian ground forces, claimed that his units had destroyed more than 580 Orlan-10s since the invasion began, and that the lack of drones affected Russian forces' ability to recon for artillery and counterbattery fire.
 Alternative drones were employed to fill the Orlan-10's role, but they are difficult to procure due to dependence on components originating from countries that have imposed sanctions.
+However, in July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies of Orlan-10 and -30 drones had surged 53 times since early 2022.